Hanno-stud/task5-day5-Elevate-Labs/README.md

 2. Upload the `heart.csv` file when prompted.
 3. Run each cell step-by-step to see results.
 4. Modify or experiment with model parameters to improve understanding.

 ---

-## 📎 Submission

-Once complete, upload this project (notebook, dataset, and README) to a GitHub repository and submit your repo link through the provided form.

----